 Authorized Absences, Withholding Pay, Discipline, Contract Interpretation, Absenteeism, Past Practice

 Dispute Resolution and Arbitration

-Garrett, Sylvester, "United States Steel Corporation Eastern Steel Operations Fairless Works and United Steelworkers of America Local 5092" (1970).
+Garrett, Sylvester and Freund, Alexander M., "United States Steel Corporation Eastern Steel Operations Fairless Works and United Steelworkers of America Local 5092" (1970).
 Arbitration Cases.
 37.